She Stole From Me

 She could also easily republish all those fake Facebook and Goodreads accounts using the children’s real names—she published and unpublished different identities several times during the investigation.
 We have no way of knowing they are permanently deleted without court intervention.

 Even after a successful lawsuit, recovering costs from those committing fraud, I’m told, is next to impossible, but the courts will make her stop.
 If we are ever able to recover legal fees, we will donate them to other authors in plagiarism battles.Please Help Me Stop This Madness I need help.
 100,000 isn't something a typical author has available in a back pocket.
-I don't have any more money to spend.
+There do not seem to be any writers organizations that help plagiarism cases.
+I don't have any more money to pay.
 If Rushton is to be brought to justice and others like her warned, I need your support.
 Please consider donating a $100 dollars a month until we raise the funds.
 If you can't, then donate even five or ten dollars to help insure the future of writing and writers across our nation.

 At the very least, if you can’t donate, please email your friends about this or spread the word via Facebook, Twitter, and other means.
 You can do that right now by using the share buttons.
 Help stop this!